amamenko/inky-doodle/README.md

 ## Automated Server-side Instagram Posting

-The project also incudes an [Express](https://expressjs.com) server that posts a new Inky Doodle from [Contentful](https://www.contentful.com/) with a custom caption (including the Inky Doodle's name, ID number, parents, if any, and its generation) to the [@inkydoodle.ml](https://www.instagram.com/inkydoodle.ml) Instagram page every day at 4PM EST via [node-cron](https://www.npmjs.com/package/node-cron) and [instagram-web-api](https://www.npmjs.com/package/instagram-web-api).
+The project also incudes an [Express](https://expressjs.com) server that posts a new Inky Doodle from [Contentful](https://www.contentful.com/) with a custom caption (including the Inky Doodle's name, ID number, parents, if any, and its generation) to the [@inkydoodle.ml](https://www.instagram.com/inkydoodle.ml) Instagram page every day at 4PM Eastern Time via [node-cron](https://www.npmjs.com/package/node-cron) and [instagram-web-api](https://www.npmjs.com/package/instagram-web-api).

 The server was deployed to [Heroku](https://www.heroku.com) and the Heroku dyno kept awake with [Kaffeine](https://kaffeine.herokuapp.com).